Basic When to Change Tip #1

 How do you know when your child is ready for a booster seat?
 See the next tip.

 Basic When to Change Tip #4

 Moving to Booster Seat

-We understand that pressure and concern, but it is safer to move from a forward-facing car seat to a booster seat only when your child reaches the weight or height limit of the seat you are using.
-A child in a forward-facing seat with a harness and top tether is more protected than in a booster seat with lap and shoulder belt or when using just a seat belt alone.
+We understand that pressure and concern, but it is safer to move from a forward-facing car seat to a booster seat only after your child reaches the weight or height limit of the seat you are using.
+A child in a forward-facing seat with a harness and top tether is more protected than one in a booster seat with lap and shoulder belt or when using just a seat belt alone.

 Basic When to Change Tip #5

 What to do with your old car seat

 Remember, car seats expire.
 You can find the expiration date on your car seat.
 Look for the date on a label or imprinted on the plastic.